Paarth-Rana/Agentic-AI-News-to-Narrative-Pipeline/README.md

-These assets can be combined into a **short documentary-style video**.
+These assets can be combined into a **short-form documentary-style video**.

 ## Running the Pipeline